Rabia0130/Mybodgeit-master/Mybodgeit-master/README.md

+ATTENTION - THIS IS A COPY OF THE ORIGINAL REPO OF https://github.com/psiinon/bodgeit

 The BodgeIt Store is a vulnerable web application which is currently aimed at people who are new to pen testing.

 > ### Please note that The BodgeIt Store is no longer being worked on